August 9, 2010

 Over the whole time I have not only taught many thing to the students, but also learned a lot and I am sure this six months will have a big influence on my life, a very positive influence.

 From the very first minute I left, I started missing the people and could not believe that I would really leave India until I finally landed in London.
 Over here in Europe, in Germany, many things seem to be very strange and different and I have to say that I miss the Indian way of life.
-At the beginning many things in this south asian country annoyed me a little, but by the time I got used to it and now, being back in Germany, I really appreciate them and would like to go back to India as soon as possible.
-I think part of my heart is still over there and I have left with tears in my eyes and a crying heart.
+At the beginning many things in this south asian country annoyed me a little, but by the time I got used to it and now, being back in Germany, I really appreciate them an

 Although it was not always easy, I have had a great time and want to thank everybody who helped to make this very special and wonderful experience possible.